Inside Tutor Training Program

 Leading with Empathy

-Teaching behind bars requires more than just academic knowledge; it requires emotional intelligence.
+Teaching in carceral settings requires more than just academic knowledge; it requires emotional intelligence.
 Our tutors are trained in trauma-informed practice and educational ethics, helping them navigate the unique social dynamics of a prison environment with empathy, professionalism, and fairness.

 Building a Strong Foundation